olusegunsoares/Microsoft-Sentinel/README.md

-# Microsoft Sentinel Security Operations – Capstone Project
+# Microsoft Sentinel Security Operations

-This repository documents the implementation of advanced **security operations and monitoring in Microsoft Sentinel**, completed as part of my Post Graduate Program in Cybersecurity at UT Austin, McCombs School of Business.
+This project demonstrates how I implemented end-to-end security operations using Microsoft Sentinel to protect cloud resources and respond to threats in real time.
+It covers deploying Azure infrastructure, integrating data connectors, writing KQL queries for detection, managing incidents, and enriching analysis with threat intelligence.
+The result is a hands-on showcase of my ability to design, configure, and operate a modern SIEM for proactive cloud security monitoring and defense.

 ## 📌 Project Overview
 The project demonstrates how to build and manage a **cloud-based SIEM** solution using Microsoft Sentinel.
 It covers deployment, log collection, incident detection, automation, threat intelligence integration, and proactive threat hunting.